 Your child may be asked not to eat or drink anything for several hours beforehand, especially if a sedative or anesthesia will be used in the exam.
 With sedation or anesthesia, your child probably will not be allowed to eat for several hours prior to the exam.
 In general, children who have recently been ill will not be sedated or anesthetized.
 If this is the case, or if you suspect that your child may be getting sick, you should talk with your physician about rescheduling the CT exam.

-You should also inform your physician of any medications your child is taking and if he/she has any allergies, especially to intravenous (IV) iodinated contrast (or iodine itself) or oral contrast materials (also known as dye), iodine, or seafood.
+You should also inform your physician of any medications your child is taking and if he/she has any allergies, especially to intravenous (IV) iodinated contrast (or iodine itself) or oral contrast materials.
 The allergy information should also be discussed with the CT technologist or nurse at the time of the CT examination.
 If your child has a known contrast material allergy, you should inform the doctor and technologist prior to the exam so that appropriate preparation can be made.

 Also inform your doctor of any recent illnesses or other medical conditions your child may have, and if there is a history of heart disease, asthma, diabetes, kidney disease or thyroid problems.
 Any of these conditions may influence the decision on whether contrast material will be given to your child for the CT examination.